garyz712/TVA/README.md

 This research project proposes a novel **Token-wise mixed-precision Vision-Transformer Accelerator** on **FPGA**, specifically targeting **Vision Transformer (ViT) and LLMs** workloads.
 The architecture adaptively assigns **arithmetic precision per token** based on attention score importance, enabling significant **compute efficiency**, **interpretability** and **power savings**, especially for **real-time or edge AI applications**.

 Unlike standard GPU implementations (e.g., FlashAttention) that rely on uniform precision GEMM operations, TVA leverages **outer-product-based computation** and **dynamic quantization**, making it highly optimized for processing long sequences or large images in resource-constrained environments like FPGAs.
+This prototype can be further extended to all layers in the modern transformer-based model for faster inference.

 ---